FlashMoE: Fast Distributed MoE in a Single Kernel: Fused MoE Kernel Design

 \myparab{Actor-based model.} The design of \sysname is based on the actor model of concurrent computation~\cite{agha:85, 10.5555/1624775.1624804, Greif:75}.
 We implement this model by specializing GPU thread blocks and warps into three distinct actor roles: (1) \textbf{Processor} (\S\ref{subsec:processor}), (2) \textbf{Subscriber} (\S\ref{subsec:subscriber}), and (3) \textbf{Scheduler}(\S\ref{subsec:scheduler}).
 The Processor performs compute (GEMMs and element-wise operations) and tile communication.
 We use CUTLASS~\cite{Thakkar_CUTLASS_2023} as the underlying infrastructure for high-performance BLAS routines and NVSHMEM for kernel-initiated communication~\cite{nvshm}.
 The Subscriber and Scheduler perform administrative functions.
 Specifically, the Scheduler assigns computational tasks to available thread blocks.
 Our key innovation is making the Scheduler both \emph{multithreaded}, enabling high scheduling throughput, and \emph{work-conserving}, ensuring consistently high GPU SM utilization.
 On the other hand, the Subscriber decodes \emph{tile packets} from peer GPUs to task descriptors (\S\ref{subsec:task-abstraction-for-computation}).
 Of the $N$ thread blocks on a GPU, we specialize $N-1$ to adopt the \textbf{Processor} role.
 We specialize the last block as the Operating System (OS).
 Within this block, we specialize three warps for the \textbf{Subscriber} role and one warp for the \textbf{Scheduler} role.
 This split of thread blocks across actors is intentional: our goal is to use few resources for administrative tasks while reserving bulk of the resources for performing MoE computation tasks.
 Figure~\ref{fig:fusedK} summarizes the \sysname architecture and its constituent actors, while Algorithm~\ref{alg:one} gives a very close translation of the system in code.
-Note that $A \in \mathbb{R}^{S \times H}$ is the input token matrix; $O \in \mathbb{R}^{S \times H}$ the output matrix; and $X \in \mathbb{R}^{E\times H \times D}$ is a 3-D tensor of expert weights, where $E$ denotes the number of local experts for the executing GPU, $H$ is the embedding dimension, $D$ is the FFN intermediate dimension and $S$ is the sequence length. $T_{\phi} \in \left(\mathbb{R}^2\right)^{E \times C}$ is a routing table data structure, where $T_{\phi}\left( e, c\right) = (i, w)$ indicates that token $i$ at slot $c$ dispatches to expert $e$. $w$ is the combine weight (Equation~\ref{eq:combine1}) and $C$ is expert capacity.
-The tuple structure of $T_{\phi}$ is an implementation detail. $G_{\phi} \in \mathbb{R}^{S \times E}$ captures the affinity scores produced by the gate (Equation~\ref{eq:combine2}).
+Note that $A \in \mathbb{R}^{S \times H}$ is the input token matrix; $O \in \mathbb{R}^{S \times H}$ the output matrix; and $X \in \mathbb{R}^{E\times H \times D}$ is a 3-D tensor of expert weights, where $E$ denotes the number of local experts for the executing GPU, $H$ is the embedding dimension, $D$ is the FFN intermediate dimension and $S$ is the sequence length. $T_{\phi} \in \left(\mathbb{N}\times\mathbb{R}\right)^{E \times C}$ is a routing table data structure, where $T_{\phi}\left( e, c\right) = (i, w)$ indicates that token $i$ at slot $c$ dispatches to expert $e$. $w$ is the combine weight (Equation~\ref{eq:combine1}) and $C$ is expert capacity.
+The tuple structure of $T_{\phi}$ is an implementation detail. $G_{\phi} \in \mathbb{R}^{S \times E}$ captures the affinity scores produced by the gate (Equation~\ref{eq:combine2}). \myparab{Inter-actor interactions in \sysname.} \sysname decomposes MoE computation and communication at the granularity of a tile, a statically sized partition of a tensor, to achieve parallel execution and efficient overlap of tasks.
+Each tile maps to a discrete unit of work encapsulated by a \emph{task descriptor}.
+The \textbf{Subscriber} decodes these task descriptors from the remote tile packets it receives.
+Concurrently, the \textbf{Scheduler} receives notifications about available tasks and dispatches them for execution to \textbf{Processor} actors that perform computations defined by these tasks, namely the feed-forward network (FFN) and expert-combine operations.
+Figure~\ref{fig:actors} show the chain of actor interactions, demonstrating how \sysname enforces DMoE functional dependencies.